sinclairzx81/hammer/readme.md

 ## Application Programming Interface

-Hammer provides the following API which mirrors the CLI interface.
+Hammer provides the following API which analogs the CLI interface.
 The `run` function starts Hammer with the given options and returns a `dispose` handle to terminate any processes.

 ```typescript
 import { run } from '@sinclair/hammer'